adityaoberai/stylus-workshop-gol/README.md

 Configure your wallet with these local network settings:
   - Name: Localhost-Nitro
-  - RPC URL: http://localhost:8547 (or the externally available URL in Codespaces, see below)
+  - RPC URL: http://localhost:8547 (or the externally available URL in Codespaces, see above)
   - Chain ID: 412346
   - Currency Symbol: ETH

-> **Codespaces users:**
-> When running the Nitro devnode inside Codespaces, you cannot connect to `localhost:8547` from your local machine or wallet directly.
-You must use the Codespaces port forwarding feature:
->
-> 1. In your Codespace, click the "Ports" tab (usually at the bottom or side of the editor).
-> 2. Find the forwarded port for `8547`.
-> 3. Copy the "Local address" or "URL" provided by Codespaces (it will look like `https://<something>-8547.app.github.dev`).
-> 4. Use this URL as the RPC URL in your wallet or in your frontend configuration.
->
-> This ensures your wallet and dApp connect to the devnode running inside your Codespace.
+### Contracts (Solidity)
+- `pnpm --filter contracts-solidity build` — Build the Solidity contract.
+- `pnpm --filter contracts-solidity test` — Run the Solidity contract tests.
+- `pnpm --filter contracts-solidity deploy:local` — Deploy the Solidity contract to the local network.
+- `pnpm --filter contracts-solidity fund-accounts` — Fund test accounts with ETH from the deployer account.

 ## Funding and Using Test Wallets